Bira/octopus-carnival/_drafts/dfrpg-adventurers-druid.md

 ### Druidic Arts

-Despite being influenced by Nature's Strenght, Druidic Arts cost no FP and are not considered magic.
-This means stuff like Dispel Magic and Magic Resistance doesn't affect them!
+Despite being influenced by Nature's Strength and your level of Power Investiture, Druidic Arts cost no FP and are not considered magic.
+This means stuff like Dispel Magic and Magic Resistance doesn't affect them.

-- **Beast Flight** (14 points): turn into a small bird of bat to fly at twice your Move.
+- **Beast Flight** (14 points): turn into a small bird or bat to fly at twice your Move.
 It takes 10 seconds of concentration to switch between forms, and your beast form is both tiny and weak, with Size Modifier -7, ST 1, and 1 HP.
 Injury is proportional, so taking 1 HP of damage in beast form means